 'We have not inherited the earth from our forefathers.

-We have borrowed it from our grandchildren.'
+it from our grandchildren.'